 - The Bank uses a set of policies and practices to reduce credit risk.
 The most applicable is the acceptance of guarantees for debt instruments and financing commitments.
 The Bank has internal policies concerning the categories of guarantees that can be accepted to reduce or decrease credit risk. - The Bank prepares an assessment of the guarantees that have been obtained when financing is established and this assessment is reviewed periodically.
-The main types of guarantees for financing are: - Cash and cash equivalents - Real estate mortgages. - Margin agreement for derivatives concluded with the Bank as part of major clearing agreements. - Commercial mortgages. - Financial instruments mortgage such as debt instruments and equity instruments. - Guarantees held as security for financial assets other than financing and facilities depends on the nature of the instrument; whereas debt securities, non-guaranteed generally government bonds & bills, except for asset-backed securities and similar instruments secured by financial instrument portfolios, and derivatives are often secured. - The Bank's policies have not changed significantly related to obtaining guarantees during the period / year and there has been no change in the quality of the guarantees held by the Bank as compared to the previous fiscal year.
+The main types of guarantees for financing are: - Cash and cash equivalents - Real estate mortgages. - Margin agreement for derivatives concluded with the Bank as part of major clearing agreements. - Commercial mortgages. - Financial instruments mortgage such as debt instruments and equity instruments. - Guarantees held as security for financial assets other than financing and facilities depends on the nature of the instrument; whereas debt securities, non-guaranteed generally government bonds & bills, except for asset-backed securities and similar instruments secured by financial instrument portfolios, and derivatives are often secured. - The Bank's policies have not changed significantly related to obtaining guarantees during the period / year and there has been no change in the quality of the guarantees held by the Bank as compared to the previous fiscal year. - The Bank closely controls the guarantees held for financial assets with low credit value, as it is likely that the Bank will retain guarantees to mitigate potential credit losses.

-Notes to Separate Financial Statements For The Year Ended 31 December 2019
+Notes to Separate Financial Statements for The Period Ended 31 March 2020